 State Finals Media Information: The following information was prepared to assist you with your coverage of the upcoming OHSAA football state championship games.
 Please contact Tim Stried ([email protected] or 614-267-2502, ext.
 124) at the OHSAA office should you have additional questions.
 Previews, team information, probable starters, statistics and additional information will be posted on the OHSAA web site the week of the state championships.

-Coaches and Media Teleconference: The head coaches of the state finalists will participate in a media teleconference on Monday, Nov.
-28. Contact Tim Stried at [email protected] for details.
+Coaches and Media Teleconference: The head coaches of the state finalists will participate in a media teleconference on Tuesday, Nov.
+29. Contact Tim Stried at [email protected] for details.

-Parking: The confirmation email sent to media outlets approved for credentials (see previous note) will contain specific parking information.
+Media Parking: The confirmation email sent to media outlets approved for credentials (see previous note) will contain specific parking information.

-Coaches, parents of competitors and persons under 18 years of age are not permitted to receive media credentials.
+Photographers Note: Coaches, parents of competitors and persons under 18 years of age are not permitted to receive media credentials.
 Media outlets found to be in violation could be subject to reduced access at future OHSAA state tournaments.

 Audio Broadcasting Permitted: Live or tape-delayed radio and audio webcasting is permitted for OHSAA tournament contests per rates found on the OHSAA Broadcast Fees chart (posted on the ‘News & Media’ page at OHSAA.org).
 At the state finals, radio stations needing a hook-up connection should indicate that on the credential application form, and the OHSAA will follow up with further details.
 Video telecasts and webcasts are not permitted per the OHSAA’s exclusive contract with Spectrum News 1.